How to Create, Build, and Use Catalogs for Easy Bid Creation

 Creating Catalogs

-You will notice a plus sign icon to the left of the newly created catalog.
+💡Tip: You will notice a plus sign icon to the left of the newly created catalog.
 Click the plus sign icon, and you will notice that two sub-levels are available for Rate Tables and Item Sheets.
+This tree view functions just like the tree view in the Estimating Link® Bid Module.

 Item Categories

-Catalogs can also be divided into separate categories.
-For example a catalog could contain one category of all your “Clearing” items and another category of all your “Paving” items.
-The use of categories is entirely optional and is intended to help you sort and locate items easily.
+Multiple Catalogs can be created for categories of work.
+For example a catalog could contain one category of all your “Excavation” items and another category of all your “Paving” items.
+The use of categories is entirely up to the user(s) and is intended to help sort and locate items easily.

 1. Create a New Project by starting with a Blank Project